Child Custody Modification in Ohio

 If you are looking to modify your child custody agreement, retaining proper legal assistance can make all the difference.
 Attorneys with Joslyn Law Firm are experienced with child custody modification and will strive to protect your rights and achieve the best possible outcome for your situation.

-Call Joslyn Law Firm today at (614) 420-2424 or fill out the form below and one of our attorneys will review your case for free.
-We serve clients in counties that include Franklin, Pickaway, Madison, Delaware, Licking and Fairfield.
+Contact Joslyn Law Firm today and one of our attorneys will review your case for free.
+We serve clients in Ohio counties including Franklin, Pickaway, Madison, Delaware, Licking, and Fairfield.

 Overview of Child Custody Modification in Ohio

-- Changes to the child’s residential parent that can include the emotional or physical health of the parent, domestic abuse or relocation of the parent’s residence.
+- Changes to the child’s residential parent that can include:

-- Either parents subject to a shared parenting decree and the modification is necessary to serve the best interest of the child.
+- Either parent is subject to a shared parenting decree and the modification is necessary to serve the best interest of the child.

 When applying these standards, Under O.R.C 3109.04 (E) (a), the courts will keep the residential parent designated by the prior decree, unless a modification is in the best interest of the child and one of the following applies: